-The castle was erected at the beginning of the 13th century on the initiative of Llywelyn the Great, as a watchtower along the main route through North Wales.
+The castle was erected at the beginning of the 13th century on the initiative of Llywelyn the Great, the ruler of Gwynedd ruling much of Wales, as a watchtower along the main route through North Wales.
+It is assumed that the first works on the main tower had to start between 1210 and 1240.
 According to tradition, Dolwyddelan was the place of his birth, although it is now believed that he was born in Tomen Castell, a small tower that had previously stood on a nearby hill.
 Llywelyn was the greatest builder of castles among Welsh rulers, he tried to strengthen his power, building strongholds in Castell y Bere, Deganwy, Dolbadarn and Dolwyddelan.
 His death in 1240 weakened Wales and contributed to the struggles of his inheritance.

-To date, the main eastern tower – keep – has survived, one of the most valuable examples of the native Welsh construction of this type, although the battlements are a nineteenth-century addition.
+To date, the main eastern tower – keep – has survived, one of the most valuable examples of the native Welsh construction of this type, although the battlements, stone drains and three windows of the second floor are a nineteenth-century addition.
+Also, the first floor window frames were replaced during renovation.
 Only the eastern wall has survived from the west tower, and the defensive wall can only be seen in the form of foundations.
 The castle is open to visitors.

 Kenyon J., The medieval castles of Wales, Cardiff 2010.